 Students are required to present an overall passing score on the Step I and Step II of the United States Medical Licensing Examination in order to satisfactorily complete the second year and to receive the M.D. degree.
 The incomplete grade of "I" is reserved for those situations in which students are unable to complete the required coursework in the allotted time (e.g., because of illness).
-An evaluation of "I" is subject to approval by the Dean for Student Affairs and the SAPP Committee before the grade may be entered.
+An evaluation of "I" is subject to approval by the Associate Dean for Student Affairs and the SAPP Committee before the grade may be entered.
 All missed exams must be made up as soon as possible at the end of the year, but at least by June 15th, for 1st and 2nd year MD students, and August 1st for 3rd year MD students (3 weeks after end of last 3rd year clerkship for delayed students).
+Failed subject exams in year 3 must be repeated within 3 academic weeks of the completion of the last 3rd year rotation.
+Fourth year experiences cannot be commenced until all third year course work is satisfactorily completed.